 1. Choose the right bank: Not all banks offer non-resident accounts, so it's important to do your research and choose one that does.
 Be sure to compare interest rates, fees, and account features to find the best fit for your needs.

 2. Collect the required documents: When you've found the right bank, you'll need to gather some documents before you can open an account.
 These usually include proof of identity (such as a passport) and proof of address (such as a utility bill).
 Check with the bank in advance to find out exactly what they'll need.

 3. Open an account: Once you have all the required documents, you can open your account by visiting the bank in person or by completing an application form online.
 Be sure to have your documents handy so that the process goes smoothly.

 If you're not a resident of the country where you want to open a bank account, don't worry – it's still possible.
 You'll just need to follow a few extra steps to get everything set up.
 Here's what you need to do:

-1. Find a bank that offers accounts to non-residents.
+1. Find a bank or broker such as fast bank accounts that offer accounts to non-residents.
 Not all banks do, so you'll need to do some research to find one that does.

 2. Gather the required documents.
 You'll need things like your passport, proof of address, and proof of income.

 3. Open an account with the bank.
 This usually requires making an initial deposit, which can be done online or in person at the bank branch.